Armadillo girdled lizard: Diet

-Behavior
+Behaviour

 The armadillo girdled lizard is diurnal.
 It hides in rock cracks and crevices.
 It lives in social groups of up to 30 to 60 individuals of all ages, but usually fewer.
 Males are territorial, protecting a territory and mating with the females living there.

-The armadillo girdled lizard possesses an uncommon antipredator adaptation, in which it rolls into a ball and takes its tail in its mouth when frightened.
-In this shape, it is protected from predators by the thick, squarish scales along its back and the spines on its tail.
-This behavior, which resembles that of the mythical ouroboros and of the mammalian armadillo, gives it its taxonomic and English common names.
+The armadillo girdled lizard possesses an uncommon anti-predator adaptation in which it rolls into a ball and takes its tail in its mouth when frightened.
+In this shape, it is protected by the thick, squarish scales on its back and the spines on its tail.
+This behaviour, which resembles that of the mythical ouroboros and the mammalian armadillo, gives the lizard its taxonomic and English common names.

 Reproduction

 The female armadillo girdled lizard gives birth to one or two live young; the species is one of the few lizards that does not lay eggs.
 The female may even feed her young, which is also unusual for a lizard.
 Females give birth once a year at most; some take a year off between births.

 One hundred and six individuals from 27 groups were marked and recaptured regularly from May until September 2002.
-The group that was greater in fidelity had a greater neighboring distance.
-While the group that was less in fidelity had a less neighboring distance.
-The neighboring distance correlates to the fidelity of the armadillo girdled lizard species.
+The group that was greater in fidelity had a greater neighbouring distance, while the group that was less in fidelity had a less neighbouring distance.
+The neighbouring distance correlates to the fidelity of the armadillo girdled lizard species.

+Males follow either a prenuptial or postnuptial reproductive cycle.
+The more common cycle is prenuptial with high sperm count being in the fall and winter seasons.
+In the postnuptial cycle, males produce the most sperm in the late summer season.

 Conservation

 The species Ouroborus cataphractus is classified by the IUCN as near threatened.
 This is mostly due to a general cessation of collection for the pet trade, which was a significant drain on populations but is now illegal.
-The armadillo girdled lizard is thought to be somewhat susceptible to fluctuations in its primary foodsource (termites), which in turn can be impacted by climatic events such as changes in rainfall patterns, as well as to habitat changes through invasive alien plant species and poor fire management.
+The armadillo girdled lizard is thought to be somewhat susceptible to fluctuations in its primary food source (termites), which in turn can be impacted by climatic events such as changes in rainfall patterns, as well as to habitat changes through invasive alien plant species and poor fire management.